jmt86cam/Trust-in-Science/index.md

 ### Link to the survey

-If you have not completed the survey and would like to do so, you can follow this link: https://cambridge.eu.qualtrics.com/jfe/form/SV_094DWDvWZ3wpkax
+If you have not completed the survey and would like to do so, [you can follow this link](https://cambridge.eu.qualtrics.com/jfe/form/SV_094DWDvWZ3wpkax)

 ### Open source data and dashboards on the Covid-19 pandemic